-Awareness Raising: media promotion and public education campaigns for insurers, distributors, and farmer - substantial part of the pilot start-up costs as index insurance markets are new and not well understood;
+Awareness Raising: media promotion and public education campaigns for insurers, distributors, and farmers - substantial part of the pilot start-up costs as index insurance markets are new and not well understood;

 Feasibility Studies: evaluations are conducted by GIIF’s technical partner Swiss Re, the World Bank, and by GIIF implementing partners (“insurance brokers”) to identify opportunities for setting up index insurance markets;

 Capacity Building: grants to implementing partners to support training for local insurers and financial institutions on the design of index insurance policies and claims process; and funding for the WB to strengthen legal, regulatory and supervisory systems related to index insurance at the national and regional level;

 Premium Support: premium subsidies to support index insurance product development.